ioannismavromatis/al-folio/_pages/about.md

 ---
 ---
 #### About me:
-I am a passionate in driving innovation and pioneering R&D in future wireless and networking systems.
+Passionate in driving innovation and pioneering R&D in future wireless and networking systems.

-I am currently involved as a Lead 5G/Future Networks Technologist in the [REASON](https://reason-open-networks.ac.uk) project with a focus on building a state-of-the-art open AI-native Multi-access 6G Communication network.
+I am currently involved in the [REASON](https://reason-open-networks.ac.uk) project focusing on building a state-of-the-art open AI-native Multi-access 6G Communication network.

 In my previous roles, I led as the backend architect and developer for the [UMBRELLA ecosystem](https://www.umbrellaiot.com), supporting multiple testbeds and IoT devices in the northern part of Bristol, UK, and contributed to various research areas around Machine Learning, Cybersecurity, and Wireless Communications.